 Measuring or estimating weight is a pretty big part of finding weight proportions — like for calculating axle position.
 For things like tongue weight, load weight, axle load on trailers, and even shipping weight (as the example we’ll use here).
 It would be great to have a big scale as the right tool, but that’s not common in a DIY shop.

-How To Weigh Heavy Things With Levers
+Levers To Weigh Heavy Things

 Like the wheelbarrow, there are tricks we can use to weigh heavy things with a smaller scale.
 It’s setting up a lever system to support the weight then calculate portions using a something cheap like bathroom scale.
 Yes, some math, some careful measurements, and some logic are all here.
 And some tricks, like to weigh a trailer, measure one side of the trailer (then double it) can give a good estimate.
 (If things are symmetrical.)